Regenerative Medicine FAQ’S

 Q: What is the cost of treatment?

-A: The cost for regenerative medicine therapy is based on the procedure and type of product needed.
+A: The cost of regenerative medicine therapy is based on the procedure and type of product needed.
 Our staff will sit down with you before your procedure and explain the cost as well as financing options if required.

 Q: What conditions do chiropractors treat?